4GeeksAcademy/machine-learning-content/export/probability.md

 **Bayes Theorem**

+Bayes’ theorem is a simple mathematical formula used for calculating conditional probabilities.
+This theorem states that:

+P(A|B) = P(B|A) * P(A) / P(B)

 Bayes’s theorem is used for the calculation of a conditional probability where intuition often fails.
 Although widely used in probability, the theorem is being applied in the machine learning field too.
 Its use in machine learning includes the fitting of a model to a training dataset and developing classification models.

+It is always possible to answer conditional probability questions by Bayes Therorem.
+It tells us the probability of event A given some new evidence B, but if you forgot it you can always grow stories with trimed trees.

 Example: